-Table 32 Network Setting > Wireless > WMM
+Table 35 Network Setting > Wireless > WMM

 LABEL DESCRIPTION WMM of SSID1 Select On to have the Zyxel Device automatically give the WiFi network (SSID) a priority level according to the ToS value in the IP header of packets it sends.
 WMM QoS (WiFi MultiMedia Quality of Service) gives high priority to video, which makes them run more smoothly.
-If the 802.11 Mode in Network Setting &gt; Wireless &gt; Others is set to include 802.11n, WMM cannot be disabled.
+If the 802.11 Mode in Network Setting > Wireless > Others is set to include 802.11n, WMM cannot be disabled.
 WMM Automatic Power Save Delivery (APSD) Select this option to extend the battery life of your mobile devices (especially useful for small devices that are running multimedia applications).
 The Zyxel Device goes to sleep mode to save power when it is not transmitting data.
 The AP buffers the packets sent to the Zyxel Device until the Zyxel Device "wakes up."
 The Zyxel Device wakes up periodically to check for incoming data.
 Note: This works only if the WiFi device to which the Zyxel Device is connected also supports this feature.
+Cancel Click Cancel to restore your previously saved settings.
+Apply Click Apply to save your changes.